deepstreamIO/deepstream.io-website/content/releases/server/v4-0-0/index.md

 - State Registry Factory
 - Subscription Registry Factory
 - Monitoring
-- State Registry Factory
 - Generic Plugins

-All these connectors need to extend or implement the same plugin interface (via the @deepstream/types package)
+All these plugins need to extend or implement the same plugin interface (via the @deepstream/types package)

 ```
 abstract class DeepstreamPlugin<PluginConfig> {